 Call it “stuffy love,” that feeling when you love your pet so much but can’t stop feeling congested, itchy, or sneezy in their presence.
 It’s nothing they did.
 You’re just allergic.
 What can you do?
+How do you deal with pet allergies?
 Besides making an appointment with an ENT specialist, there are some adjustments that make life better at home while still enjoying your furry best friend.

 1. Don’t Allow Your Pet to Sleep in Your Bedroom

 This one may be tough, especially if your critter is a snuggler, but it’s one of the best ways to alleviate allergy symptoms caused by pets.
+Wondering what’s the first advice on how to deal with pet allergies?
 Keeping their fur away from your pillow, where you will be breathing all night, is basically preventing the most prolonged exposure to the animal you would have.
 If you must sleep with your animal or they enter your room while you are away, you can also consider using impermeable covers for the mattress and pillows on your bed and wash them often.

 2. Purchase a HEPA Air Cleaner or Impermeable Covers for Your Bed